mqttjs/mqtt-connection/README.md

 * `messageId`: the ID of the packet

 #### Connection#subscribe(options, [callback])
-Send an MQTT subscribe packet.
+Send a MQTT subscribe packet.

 `options` supports the following properties: